fritzduchardt/ai-tools/README.md

 - Functionality to AI-edit entire directories:
   - Piping of lists of files from stdin
   - Writing of AI-output to stdout to multiple files
-- A collection of specialized AI-prompts for coding
+- A collection of specialized AI-patterns for coding
 - A bunch of functions and aliases to easily switch model and call handy prompts like:
   - ask questions
   - generate commands